dagbdagb/waffle/README.md

 ...then restart mosquitto. (_sudo service mosquitto restart_).

-2. Edit the HTML file to point to your own mosquitto MQTT broker.
+2. Download and edit the HTML [file](https://github.com/dagbdagb/waffle/raw/master/lights.html) to point to your own mosquitto MQTT broker.
 Search for 'CHANGE THIS' to find the right line.

 3. Load the file in a browser, either from the local filesystem or via a webserver.
 No installation required.